markolbert/ProgrammingUtilities/DependencyInjection/docs/file-locator.md

 ## Configuration Methods

-The new declarative approach is based on creating an instance of `FileLocator`, optionally specifying an instance of `IJ4JLogger`, and then calling one or more of the following configuration methods on the instance.
+The new declarative approach is based on creating an instance of `FileLocator`, optionally specifying an instance of `ILogger`, and then calling one or more of the following configuration methods on the instance.
 These are all static methods on `FileLocator` (the first argument, a `FileLocator` instance, is omitted for clarity):

 |Method|Purpose|Comments|
 |------|-------|--------|